NomadArchitect/glancr_mirros-one-snap-wiki/developers/getting-started.md

 Valid names are lowercase latin letters, words separated by underscores.
 See [rubygems.org docs](https://guides.rubygems.org/name-your-gem/) on naming patterns.

 After you've run the generator, you can find your widget's files in the `widgets` folder of your mirros_api repository.

-## Folders and files of your extension

 Take the `public_transport_departures` widget as an example:

 <details>
 <summary><b>expand code example</b></summary>